CDA Starts Installing Birds Nesting Boxes At Parks - UrduPoint

 CDA Starts Installing Birds Nesting Boxes At Parks

-"Urban parks and green spots are important biodiversity hotspots in city that is why we have launched the initiative with the Kachnar Park (Sector I-8) where more than 100 colourful nests are set up to avert the growing decline in birds' population by providing a suitable habitat," CDA Director General Environment Naveed Tareen said on Wednesday.
+"Urban parks and green spots are important biodiversity hotspots in city that is why we have launched the initiative with the Kachnar Park (Sector I-8) where more than 100 colourful nests are set up to avert the growing decline in birds' population by providing a suitable habitat," CDA Director General Environment Naveed Tareen said.

 Talking to APP, he said feeders were also placed in those boxes to meet dietary requirements of the birds.